EU AI Act · Article 99 · Enforcement

 Non-compliance with the prohibited AI practices set out in Article 5 is subject to fines of up to EUR 35,000,000 or, if the offender is an undertaking, up to 7% of its total worldwide annual turnover for the preceding financial year, whichever is higher.

 This is the highest tier, reserved for the most serious violations: social scoring, exploitation of vulnerabilities, untargeted facial recognition scraping, and other banned practices.
+The Digital Omnibus political agreement of 7 May 2026 introduces an additional Article 5 prohibition (effective 2 December 2026) covering AI systems that generate or facilitate non-consensual intimate imagery and child sexual abuse material — bringing the same Tier 1 fines into scope.

 Tier 2 — Operator and Notified Body Obligations (Article 99(4))

-Non-compliance with obligations of providers (Article 16), authorized representatives (Article 22), importers (Article 23), distributors (Article 24), deployers (Article 26), and notified bodies (Articles 31, 33) is subject to fines of up to EUR 15,000,000 or up to 3% of total worldwide annual turnover, whichever is higher.
+Non-compliance with obligations of providers (Article 16), authorised representatives (Article 22), importers (Article 23), distributors (Article 24), deployers (Article 26), and notified bodies (Articles 31, 33) is subject to fines of up to EUR 15,000,000 or up to 3% of total worldwide annual turnover, whichever is higher.

 Tier 3 — Incorrect Information (Article 99(5))